ShinoharaYuuyoru/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 .. image:: ../_static/tutorials/clock_driven/2_encoding/5.*
     :width: 100%

 It can be seen that when the simulation is sufficiently long, the original image can almost be reconstructed with the superimposed images composed of spikes obtained by the Poisson encoder.

 Periodic Encoder
 -----------------

-Periodic encoder :class:`spikingjelly.clock_driven.encoding.PoissonEncoder` is an encoder that periodically outputs spikes from a given spike sequence. ``spike`` is set at the initialization of ``PeriodicEncoder``, and we can also use :class:`spikingjelly.clock_driven.encoding.PoissonEncoder.encode` to set a new ``spike``.
+Periodic encoder :class:`spikingjelly.clock_driven.encoding.PeriodicEncoder` is an encoder that periodically outputs spikes from a given spike sequence. ``spike`` is set at the initialization of ``PeriodicEncoder``, and we can also use :class:`spikingjelly.clock_driven.encoding.PeriodicEncoder.encode` to set a new ``spike``.

 .. code-block:: python